-73. Later, on June 14, 2018, a senior Mexican immigration official in Sonora reportedly stated that US officials had requested INM to detain and check the papers of the asylum-seekers whom CBP was pushing back to the Mexican side of the Nogales border crossing.
-The INM official relayed also that he understood the request by US authorities implicitly to be for INM to deport asylum-seekers without legal status in Mexico to their home countries from which they had fled.
+- 73. Later, on June 14, 2018, a senior Mexican immigration official in Sonora reportedly stated that US officials had requested INM to detain and check the papers of the asylum-seekers whom CBP was pushing back to the Mexican side of the Nogales border crossing.
+The INM official relayed also that he understood the request by US authorities implicitly to be for INM to deport asylum-seekers without legal status in Mexico to their home countries from which they had fled. - 74.
 Also in June 2018, Mexican immigration officials told human rights researchers that "CBP officers were calling Mexican immigration to collect any individuals at the border line, including asylum seekers, who attempted to approach the port of entry to request protection and did not have visas or other documentation."
-As a result, asylum seekers were physically prevented from reaching the port of entry to
+As a result, asylum seekers were physically prevented from reaching the POE to request protection. - 75.
+Statements from on-the-ground CBP officials further confirm the continued existence of a high-level Turnback Policy.
+In El Paso, a CBP official